 Many farmers took out personal loans to build these facilities and preserve their relationship with Perdue.
 Even after a farmer constructed coop expansions, their position at the company was still threatened if they did not regularly update facilities to Perdue’s standards.
 Perdue required its supervisors to conduct regular inspections.

 In their proposed class action, farmers are attempting to gain employee status and Fair Labor Standards Act protections.
 This would guarantee benefits like a federal minimum wage and general reimbursements, as well as, overtime pay.
 In this particular matter, Perdue Farms Inc. will have to prove that they allowed farmers to work as contractors without excess control.

 Although the gig economy has become a popular alternative to traditional employment, the structure is less robust.
 Independent contractors are considered at-will workers and can be terminated at any time.
 All people, however, regardless of employment status are protected against the consequences of unjust misclassification, discrimination, and harassment.

 Have you been misclassified at your job?
-If so, seek legal assistance from the employment lawyers at the Law Office of Christopher Q. Davis, located in New York City and in Livingston, New Jersey.
+If so, seek legal assistance from the employment lawyers at the Working Solutions Law Firm, located in New York City and in Livingston, New Jersey.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.